jecki/DHParser/documentation_src/manuals/compile.rst

    place for coding finalizations.

 2. a list of finalizers ("Compiler.finalizers").
-This feature is EXPERIMENTAL AND MAY BE REMOVED IN THE FUTURE.
-It consists of a list of pairs (function, parameter-tuple), which will be executed in order after the compilation has been finished, but before the Compiler.finalize-method is called.
+This feature is EXPERIMENTAL and may be removed in the future!
+The list is a list of pairs (function, parameter-tuple), which will be executed in order after the compilation has been finished, but before the Compiler.finalize-method is called.